bslew/antabTr/readme.md

 Now edit ~/.config/antabfs/antabfs.ini config file to match your preferences.
 The config file currently defines the location of the .rxg files required to generate .antab files.
+This is the only user-side option that needs to be specified, although several other options are also available.

 # Use